freerange/site/soups/weeknotes/week-420.snip.markdown

 ## Chris Lowis joins GFR!

 Exciting news!
 We're finally able to share that [Chris Lowis is joining us after 3½ years at FutureLearn][chris-lowis-tweet].
-We look forward to welcoming him at toward the end of February.
+We look forward to welcoming him towards the end of February.

 ## GDS